czue/pegasus-docs/teams.md

 * From the the current session if available
 * From the user's list of teams if available

-If the `team_slug` is available from the request path but it does not match a team then the request will terminate with a 404.
+If the `team_slug` is available from the request path but it does not match a team that the user has access to then the request will terminate with a 404.
 Apart from this the middleware does not do any validation of the team or the team membership.
 That is left to the decorators described below.

 ### Views